China overseas direct investment seen rising 10 percent a year

 The Chinese government's push to stoke overseas investment is part of an effort to slow the rise of its foreign currency reserves at home, while helping domestic companies buy assets, resources and technology overseas.

-Although Chinese outbound direct investment is expected to reach $120 billion (74.4 billion pounds) this year, Zhang said, Chinese firms' holdings equalled only a tenth of the assets held by American firms and only half those held by Japanese companies.
+Although Chinese outbound direct investment is expected to reach $120 billion this year, Zhang said, Chinese firms' holdings equaled only a tenth of the assets held by American firms and only half those held by Japanese companies.

 Under the revised rules, which were first published in September, most domestic firms will no longer need to seek MOFCOM approval prior to making an overseas investment, but must register the investment with regional regulators.